 A local favorite: soused herring with onion.
 It is not specifically a King’s Day delicacy, but it is very Dutch.
 Soused raw herring with some onion… Mmm who wouldn’t want to take a bite!
 Most Dutch supermarkets sell them by piece, by you can get some at any fish shop!

 Last but surely not least: bitterballen.
-You’ll see these balls of bad boys often at any terrace, party, bar, or group gathering in the Netherlands.
+You’ll see these bad boys often at any terrace, party, bar, or group gathering in the Netherlands.
 Originally bitterballen were made from leftover meat, and in recent years, vegan variations have also been created.
 They’re a lot of fun to make at home!

 Even though it is heartbreaking not to be able to come together on the streets to celebrate, King’s Day is too good of a party to be skipped – even if we are forced to have it in the confines of our homes.
-So crack open a cold Heineken, and put the deep fryer on, and let’s make this King’s Day 2020 at home another one we’ll never forget.
+So crack open a cold Heineken, and put the deep fryer on, and let’s make King’s Day 2021 at home another one we’ll never forget.